javAlborz/SteamSentimentMLOps/reports/README.md

 >
 > Answer:

-GitHub Actions have been setup for pylint and unittests. [pylint.yml](https://github.com/javAlborz/hugging-face-on-steam/blob/kraken/.github/workflows/pylint.yml) runs pylint for all `.py` files according to the [config file](https://github.com/javAlborz/hugging-face-on-steam/blob/kraken/.pylintrc). [tests.yml](https://github.com/javAlborz/hugging-face-on-steam/blob/kraken/.github/workflows/tests.yml) runs all tests using pytest.
+GitHub Actions have been setup for pylint and unittests. [pylint.yml](../.github/workflows/pylint.yml) runs pylint for all `.py` files according to the [config file](../.pylintrc).
+This config file specifies what . [tests.yml](../.github/workflows/tests.yml) runs all tests using pytest.

 ## Running code and tracking experiments